yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-036_ZIP_Code_Exceeds_Max_Boundary_9Plus_Chars.md

 ## ✅ Expected Result
 - Validation error message is displayed
-- Field is highlighted in red (if UI validation is applied)
+- Field is highlighted in red